 Chapter 2 is a quick start guide to developing Funambol connectors.
 Chapters 3-9 present an overview of the Funambol architecture and internal workings.
 Chapters 11-13 describe in detail the SyncSource, Officer and Web Services APIs.
-Chapter 14 is a short introduction to the Funambol SDK.
+Chapter 14 explains how to localize Funambol Clients.
+Chapter 15 is a short introduction to the Funambol SDK and chapter 16 presents the Funambol Device Simulator tool.